B.S., 1980, Purdue University, West Lafayette, IN

 National Academies Education Fellow in Life Sciences (2007)

-Dr. Eddinger is currently accepting new Ph.D. students into his lab
+Dr. Eddinger is NOT currently accepting new Ph.D. students into his lab